 - Track all your expenses for 1 month

-- Prepare a budget worksheet (monthly, quarterly, yearly)
+- Prepare a budget worksheet

-- Remember to budget money for savings
+- Remember to budget at least 10% of each paycheck for savings

-- Look at what you find, are you spending more than you are making?
+- Look at what you find.
+Are you spending more than you are making?
 Are there ways to stretch your money?

 - Adjust your budget periodically based on realistic spending and goals